microsoftruinseverything456/chatgpt-linux-flatpak/README.md

 - Allows for file drag and drop
 - Prevents multiple instances
 - Better support after remapping to a copilot key (requires manual mapping)
-- Opens non-sign in links in the default browser rather than internally
+- Opens links not related to sign in or OpenAI in the default browser rather than internally
 - Resolves a couple of vulnerabilities

 This project is not affiliated in any way with OpenAI or any other company.